cgevans/mixes/docs/source/guide.rst

   ToConcentration

 .. note::
-   Previous versions of alhambra_mixes only supported single components for `FixedVolume` and `FixedConcentration`, and included separate `MultiFixedVolume` and `MultiFixedConcentration`  classes for multiple components.
+   Previous versions of riverine only supported single components for `FixedVolume` and `FixedConcentration`, and included separate `MultiFixedVolume` and `MultiFixedConcentration`  classes for multiple components.
 The two `Multi` class names are currently kept for compatibility reasons, as aliases of `FixedVolume` and `FixedConcentration`.  `FixedVolume` originally implemented the features of `EqualConcentration`, but this was confusing: the `equal_conc` parameter to `FixedVolume` is deprecated, but will try to create a corresponding `EqualConcentration` instance.
 Note that `FixedVolume` originally by default gave an error if destination concentrations were different; it no longer does so, and simply transfers fixed volumes.

    Actions must implement the :any:`AbstractAction` class.
 For convenience, there's the :any:`ActionWithComponents` class, which is generally applicable for actions that act on a list of components.